matteo14c/HaploCoV/README.md

 `grep -P "\tB\.1\.1\.7\t"  HaploCoVformattedData.txt > B117data`

 The "\t" symbol indicates a tabulation.
-It is needed since we make sure that the "word" *B.1.1.7* is the complete and full content of a column in our metadata file, otherwise we risk that other lineages containing the word *B.1.1.7* as a substring could be matched as well.
+It is used here since we want to make sure that the "word" *B.1.1.7* is the complete and full content of a column in our metadata file, otherwise we risk that other lineages containing the word *B.1.1.7* as a substring could be matched as well.
-The method described in *#1 :  Basic statistics: how do I summarize geographic data?* can be adapted and reapplied here to double check that our output file only includes genomes assigned.
+The method described in *#1 :  Basic statistics: how do I summarize geographic data?* can be adapted and reapplied here to double check that our output file only includes genomes assigned to the lineage of interest.
 We just need to extract a different column: (number 10) in this case:

-<br>cut -f 10 B117data |sort | uniq -c<br>
+<br>`cut -f 10 B117data |sort | uniq -c`<br>

 The output should be:
 <br>